petercz1/UK_property_mapping/README.md

 ## how does it work?

 The front-end gathers up the search criteria and sends them to a php backend.
-The backend interrogates landregistry.data.gov.uk using [SPARQL](https://en.wikipedia.org/wiki/SPARQL) and (slowly...) returns matching properties.
+The backend interrogates landregistry.data.gov.uk using [SPARQL](https://en.wikipedia.org/wiki/SPARQL) and (eventually...) returns matching properties.

 These are sent to postcodes.io to turn the postcodes into geocoordinates.

 Lastly, the backend turns the properties array into geoJSON.
 This is sent back to the front-end.
-Total time 20 - 40 seconds.
+Total time 5 - 45 seconds.
 Yes, it's slow.
 I don't control the landregistry.

 The front-end then takes the [geoJSON](https://geojson.org/) array, adds colored markers with the price (blue: detached, orange: flats, green: terraced, brown: semi) and then plots them.

-Clicking on a group of markers will spiderfy them eg if the postcode (and thus coordinates) is the same for a block of flats.
-Clicking on an individual marker will search for that property on Google.
+Clicking on a group of markers will spiderfy them if the postcode (and thus coordinates) is the same eg for a block of flats.
+Clicking on an individual marker will open Google and search images for that property.
+You may even be lucky and get the original agent's photos...

 ## what does it look like?